Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

 \subsection{Nullspace pole}

-It is important to note that the prior's pole at $\|\bh^*\|=0$ does not get canceled by the likelihood\footnote{unless the error distribution $p(y|f(\bx))$ has finite support, i.e.\ vanishes for $|y-f(\bx)|>C$ for a constant $C$} , and retains its infinite probability mass.
-This is in contrast to the typical situation where the Bayesian update turns improper priors into proper posteriors.
-Figure \ref{fig:nullspace_pole} illustrates the situation.
+It is important to note that the prior's pole at $\|\bh\|=0$ does not get canceled by the Gaussian likelihood and retains its infinite probability mass.
 Strictly speaking, this means that SIP regression is reduced to polynomial regression within the nullspace.

-The heuristic solution of this problem is obvious: We need to cut off the SI prior for $|f|_\eta<c$, where $c$ should be near the saddle point's $\eta$-norm.
-This works very well for all cases where the saddle point is pronounced.
-If there is no pronounced saddle point, we must consider the possibility that the true function $f(\bx)$ is indeed a nullspace polynomial.

-In practice we just check if the sampling procedure diverges to $\|\bh^*\|=0$.
-If it does, SIP regression returns a polynomial; if it does not, it returns a regularized polyharmonic spline.
-Note that although this procedure is very simple, it constitutes an effective model selection technique that ``automatically adapts to the data'' in that the user is not required to fix the cutoff $c$ or any other hyperparameter.
-It is an interesting topic for future work to clarify the relation between the ``pronouncedness'' of the saddle point and the probability that is attributed to nullspace polynomials by different model selection techniques.
+For typical datasets, however, the ``nullspace pole'' and ``likelihood bump'' are well separated (see Fig.\ \ref{fig:nullspace_pole}), and the sampling procedure never encounters the nullspace pole.
+A more complete treatment of this problem will require additional work.